Ansys Rocky quickly and accurately simulates the flow behavior of bulk materials with complex particle shapes and size distributions.

 A second way is to view a color map of the surface intensity.

-The visualization of collision statistics is a key feature in Rocky DEM.
+The visualization of collision statistics is a key feature in Ansys Rocky.
 During the simulation, relevant collision data is stored between two consecutive output time levels.

 Then, this data can be displayed graphically on the surface of a representative particle, using a conventional field representation with a color scale.